 The Village Belonging Covenant

-Purpose: when anyone enters into relationship with God by grace from, and faith in, the person and work of Jesus Christ they are entering into two covenants.
+When anyone enters into relationship with God by grace from, and faith in, the person and work of Jesus Christ they are entering into two covenants.
 The first is to journey with God for the rest of their lives and love Him fully.
 The second is to journey with His other children in the community of the local church.
-Your Belonging in a church is an official recognition of this, and the purposes of the Village belonging Covenant is:
+Your Belonging in a church is an official recognition of this.

 2. To clarify the on-going blessings & responsibilities of each belonger.